Buying Guide – How to Shop for an Alarm Clock

 When shopping for a new alarm clock and comparing different brands and models, here are a few important questions to keep in mind:

-Let’s look at two relatively low-cost alternatives for those who would prefer not to invest in an alarm clock.
+Let’s look at a few relatively low-cost alternatives for those who would prefer not to invest in an alarm clock.

 Phone Alarm: Virtually all smartphones sold today (as well as older models) come equipped with an alarm clock, as well as multiple alarm options and different sound effects and ringtones to accommodate users with different preferences.
 These features are free to use apart from the initial cost of the phone itself; although smartphone price-points vary by provider or retailer, the average cost of a new smartphone in 2017 was more than $500.